DR. RESHEF- EDUCATE ME!

 Procedure: In IVF, the goal is to retrieve several eggs in order to select the best 1-3 embryos for transfer.
 First, the ovaries are suppressed with birth control pills and/or Lupron daily injections.
 The goal is to have eggs of similar maturity when the ovaries are then stimulated with injectable hormones.
 After approximately one week of ovarian stimulation, the eggs are removed from the ovaries (egg retrieval) under IV sedation and under ultrasound guidance.
 Three to five days later, embryos will be placed in the uterine cavity (embryo transfer).
 Two weeks later, a pregnancy test will be performed.
 The most common IVF protocol lasts approximately 7 weeks, of which 5 weeks are for ovarian suppression, one week for ovarian stimulation, and one week for egg retrieval and embryo transfer.

-Success Rates: When IVF was introduced in the early 1980's, live birth per procedure rate of 10% was considered reasonable.
-According to the Society for Assisted Reproductive Technology (SART, www.sart.org), the live birth per procedure in 2006 was 34% for all ages, and 42% for women under age 35.
-In 2006, the live birth rate at Bennett Fertility Institute (BFI, www.integris-health.com) was 52% for all ages and 62% for patients under age 35.
+Success Rates: When IVF was introduced in the early 1980’s, live birth per procedure rate of 10% was considered reasonable.
+According to the Society for Assisted Reproductive Technology (SART, www.sart.org), the live birth per cycle in 2013 was 40% for women under age 35.
+In 2013, the live birth rate at Bennett Fertility Institute (BFI, www.integrisok.com/fertility) was 55.5% for patients under age 35.
 IVF programs are obligated to report their results annually to SART or to the Centers for Disease Control (CDC, www.cdc.gov).
 Unlike most medical specialties, these statistics are available to the public (www.sart.org).
 When looking at success statistics, one has to also factor in the rate of multiple births, the unique patient mix of each program, and the cycle cancellation rate.
-Each program has its own criteria as to who qualifies for IVF, whose cycle gets canceled for "poor response", how many embryos to transfer, and other considerations.
+Each program has its own criteria as to who qualifies for IVF, whose cycle gets canceled for “poor response”, how many embryos to transfer, and other considerations.
 It is rather difficult for a patient to sift through national and local success statistics without some help.
 I strongly suggest that a frank discussion with an REI about success rate should take place before initiating an IVF cycle.

 Definition: The inability to get pregnant after 12 months of conception attempts (if the female partner is under age 35) or 6 months (if the female partner is over age 35) due to problems with the male partner.